Odessa pogroms

-While the tsarist state did not actively sponsor or plan the pogroms, it contributed to an atmosphere of sanctioned antisemitism, toleration or leniency toward pogromists, and blamed Jews themselves for the events.
-Victoria Khiterer notes that while historians debate whether the pogroms were spontaneous or organized by authorities (per Weinberg, somewhere between both), there is evidence that the pogroms were part of a Russian government policy aimed at suppressing the revolutionary movement, for which Jews were a scapegoat.
+While most modern-day historians do not believe there is credible evidence that the tsarist state actively sponsored or centrally planned the pogroms, the tsar and his advisors created an environment of sanctioned antisemitism, toleration and leniency toward pogromists, and blamed Jews themselves for the events.
 Local authorities often failed to intervene, or in some cases actively abetted or perpetrated further violence.
-Right-wing organizations knew they had support from sympathetic authorities to incite the violence.
-The pogroms became an international symbol and led to significant emigration, and the growth of Jewish intellectual and national movements as enlightened Jewish thinkers were forced to contend with pervasive antisemitism that threatened their prosperity.
+According to Victoria Khiterer, while historians debate whether the pogroms were spontaneous or organized by authorities (per Weinberg, somewhere between both extremes), there is evidence that the pogroms were part of a Russian government policy aimed at suppressing the revolutionary movement, for which Jews were a scapegoat.
+Right-wing organizations such as the Union of Russian People and the Black Hundreds knew they had support from sympathetic authorities to incite the violence.
+After the 1917 revolution, the pogroms were also perpetrated by the Bolshevik Red Army.
+The pogroms became an international symbol, and inspired the growth of Jewish intellectual and national movements as enlightened Jewish thinkers were forced to contend with pervasive antisemitism that threatened their lives.